raistlinJ/ctfd-superplumber/README.md

 When you just want to install the theme (no build tools required):

-1. Download the `warp-pipe-theme.zip` asset from the GitHub Releases page.
+1. Download the `super-plumberman-theme.zip` asset from the GitHub Releases page.
-2. Extract the archive and copy the resulting folder into your CTFd instance under `CTFd/themes/warp-pipe` (create the directory if it does not exist).
+2. Extract the archive and copy the resulting folder into your CTFd instance under `CTFd/themes/super-plumberman` (create the directory if it does not exist).
 3. Restart CTFd (if needed) and select "Warp Pipe" from **Admin > Config > Theme**.

 The ZIP already contains the compiled `static/` assets, templates, and required fonts, so CTFd can use it immediately.